achille-martin/flash-invaders-oracle/README.md

 The prototype version of the app is aimed at being with Termux (Android Terminal Emulator): https://github.com/termux/termux-app

 To install Termux:
-* Go to phone settings -> Security -> install unknown apps -> toggle favourite browser (you download the apk from)
+* Go to phone settings -> Security -> unknown source installations -> toggle favourite browser (you download the apk from) and file manager if necessary
-* Open your browser -> go to releases (github: https://github.com/termux/termux-app) -> download latest version -> install the .apk
+* Open your browser -> go to [github releases for Termux](https://github.com/termux/termux-app) -> download latest version -> install the .apk
-* Open the app on Android
+* Open the Termux app on Android
   * run `apt update`
   * run `apt upgrade`
   * if issues: run `apt purge game-repo -y` or `apt remove science-repo game-repo`